murphlab/takesplit/README.md

 	in any of the takes are copied to the "noset" subdirectory.

-	A summary of the analysis and resulting directory structure is written to STDERR.
+	A summary of the analysis and resulting directory structure is written to STDOUT.
 It would probably be useful to redirect this output to a file.

 	The options are as follows: